egbakou/reedsolomon/README.md

 - `SampleDecoder.cs`

-Reconstruct the original file from Data chunks and/or Parity chunks.
+Reconstruct the original file from data chunks and/or parity chunks.

 In the illustration below, at least 4 "data chunks + Parity chunks" must be available, otherwise, the reconstruction will not be possible.